-There is a ton on how to handle pricing and how you approach mentioning it in this email, however one approach is to do what Debbie LaChusa did with her course, which she offered at a discounted price prior to launch.
+There is a ton of information out there on how to handle pricing and how to approach mentioning it in an email of this type.
+One approach is to do what Debbie LaChusa did with her course, which is to offer it at a discounted price prior to launch for just a short period of time.
 This creates scarcity and urgency around your offer.

-Nat Eliason successfully launched Become a Technical Marketer letting his audience that the cost of the course would go up after it officially launched.
+Nat Eliason successfully launched his course, Become a Technical Marketer, letting his audience know that the cost of the course would go up after it officially launched.

 Another aspect of this email can be sending someone to a great landing page.
 We loved Bree Noble’s story.
 When she was preselling her online course Female Musician Academy, linking to a great looking sales page helped.

-By linking to strong online assets and by creating strong written content around the course, Bree demonstrates some inherent social proof, which she used to help monetize her course before launch.
+By linking to strong online assets and by creating strong written content around the course, Bree demonstrated some inherent social proof, which she used to help monetize her course before launch.

 In your email, be sure to link to your online properties where people can buy your product and make sure you have standout visuals.

 This is going to keep people in your course who might be confused and haven’t gone so far to bring up their hesitations with you.
-It also preemptively saves you time in support.
+It also preemptively saves you time by resolving common customer support questions.

 It’s also a great opportunity to create some social proof.
 After all, if there are common your offer, right?